-Proper tongue positioning can change the face, especially if the usual position of the tongue before was not pressed all the way to the palate.
+Correct tongue posture can change the face, especially if the usual position of the tongue before was not pressed all the way to the palate.

 Men often do mewing to emphasize their lower jaw and give their face a more masculine and attractive appearance.

 Women like a tighter skin and the absence of a second chin, which makes the face look thinner and younger.